-Regardless, that does not suggest that “you” should not consider offering one yourself.
+Regardless, that does not suggest that you should not consider offering one yourself.
 Or stated more specifically, you should offer something free in exchange for the email addresses of visitors, so that you can build a relationship with them and keep them connected to you, which will make them more amenable to paying money to you.
-(Read What Are YOU Giving Away For FREE? for more info).

 Offering A Paid Newsletter

 But I diverge.
 The subject here is offering a “paid” newsletter!